To Do List

 - Activate your Cornell NetID and email address.

-- Sign up for Net.Pay.
+- Sign up for Net.Pay beginning July 13.
 You will need your Cornell ID number.
 You will not be able to view or pay your tuition bill without enrolling in Net.Pay.

-- Pay your tuition bill by January 7.
-The December bill including spring semester tuition will be available via Net.Pay on December 14.
+- Pay your tuition bill by August 7.
+The August bill including fall semester tuition will be available via Net.Pay on July 13.

 For more information including a complete bill schedule, visit the Bursar website.